sunfounder/ezblock3/docs/source/quick_user_guide_for_ezblock3.rst

 **EzBlock Studio** is an App for programming and controlling SunFounder Raspberry Pi robots, which allows beginners (students) to quickly get started with Raspberry Pi robot programming.
 It has built-in TTS, camera recognition, remote control, music/sound effects, and sensor control functions.

-Open App Store (iOS/Mac OS X system) or Play Store (Android/Windows), then search and download **EzBlock Studio**.
+Open App Store (iOS) or Play Store (Android), then search and download **EzBlock Studio**.

-Linux users can use EzBlock Studio in a browser.
+Linux/Mac OS X system/Windows users can use EzBlock Studio in a browser.
 For a detailed tutorial, please refer to: https://docs.sunfounder.com/projects/ezblock3/en/latest/use_on_the_web.html.

 .. image:: img/IMG_0407.PNG
     :align: center